 Overview of Refrigerated Transportation

-These vehicles contain advanced refrigeration units, insulation, and temperature monitors to keep products like food, pharmaceuticals, and flowers fresh.
+These trailers contain advanced refrigeration units, insulation, and temperature monitors to keep products like food, pharmaceuticals, and flowers fresh.
 They come in different shapes and sizes, including straight trucks and semi-trailers, each suited for different cargo sizes and distances.

 Despite rising shipping costs, the demand for reefer transport services remains high.